olliNiinivaara/Stremebase-source/README.md

 #Version history

+v.0.6 -- 2015-03-17
+- Indexing

 v.0.5 -- 2015-03-12
 - Text Retrieval

 v.0.4.3 -- 2015-03-12
 - New storage slot recycler

 v.0.4.2 -- 2015-03-12
 - More bug fixes

 v.0.4.1 -- 2015-03-10
 - Major bug fixed in SetMap

 v.0.4 -- 2015-03-09
 - ArrayMap
 - ListMap
 - SetMap

 v.0.3  --  2015-02-04
 - String handling
 - Object serialization
 - DynamicMap

 v.0.2  --  2015-01-23
 No more LongMap, but...:
 - OneMap: A map for associating a long with a long
 - To: Convert common data types to longs and back

 v.0.1  --  2015-01-01